 Marissa Morrison '13

-Marissa decided to challenge herself by leaving the comfort of Southern California to travel first to Ithaca, NY for courses in disability policy and cross-cultural perspectives and then on to India to put theory into practice and solve real world problems.
+Marissa is from Thousand Oaks, California, and thought she would stay in Southern California her entire life.
+She decided to challenge herself by leaving the comforts of home in Southern California to travel first to Ithaca, NY, and then to India to put theory into practice and solve real-world problems.

 Finding my passion

 I really like the value that ILR places on international relations, globalization, and social policy.
 I thought I wanted to go to law school when I applied, but my classes have helped me see all the opportunities that are out there and they’ve had a big impact on how I see the world.
 I remember stepping into my first Human Resource Management class and having my eyes opened to this new field I hadn't heard of before.
 I always felt that helping people and business were mutually exclusive, but now I know there are jobs out there where they can come together.
 I love communicating and interacting with people, and when you have a company, people are the most integral part of the organization.
 It seems exactly like what I’m supposed to do.

 I’ve become very interested in disability policy and globalization with a social justice focus, and at the end of the day I want to make sure I’m doing something that helps people.
 When I was taking Intro to Disability Studies, we talked about inclusive design, and now I look around with a totally different perspective and can see whether a place is handicap accessible.
 I took Disability Policy Under Globalization, which helped me realize that I can find a career where my interests in business and social justice can meet.
 I also took Cross-Cultural Perspectives on Work, and that was one of my favorite classes.
 It really got me interested in international business.
 I’ve always loved to travel, so it was interesting to learn about the ways that individualism, collectivism, and all the factors that define people also define business in a global setting.

 Working in India